-Finally, net financial expenses exceeding DKK 21.3 million cannot reduce the taxable income before interest and tax (EBIT) by more than 80 %.
-Excess net financial expenses (below the interest cap) are only deductible against future taxable income.
+Further, as of 1 January 2019 an EBITDA (earnings before interests, taxes, depreciations and amortisations) tax rule limits tax deduction for net financial interest expenses exceeding approx. DKK 22.3 million in proportion to the company's taxable income.
+Exceeding interest expenses cannot reduce the taxable income by more than 30%.
+Excess net financial expenses are only deductible against future taxable income.